 Rappahannock United Way works to create long-lasting changes by addressing the underlying causes of the most significant local problems.
 It takes everyone in the community working together to create a brighter future.
 We all win when a child succeeds in school, when a family becomes financially stable and when our friends and neighbors have good health.

 We invite you to live the United Way.
-Living united means being a part of the change and advancing the common good.
+Living United means being a part of the change and advancing the common good.
 Champion one of our many causes below.
+Visit United Way Worldwide for the most current list of legislative alerts.

 Advocate for Better Education